KashyapDas/Problem-Solving/README.md

 # 🧠 Problem Solving

-This repository is a collection of **problem-solving exercises**, **Python programs**, and **concept-based examples** aimed at improving coding logic, algorithmic thinking, and understanding of Python fundamentals.
+This repository is a collection of **problem-solving exercises**, and **concept-based examples** aimed at improving coding logic, algorithmic thinking, and understanding of programming language fundamentals.
-It also includes hands-on examples covering **Object-Oriented Programming (OOPs)**, **Python Standard Library modules**, and **functional programming features** like **lambda functions**.
+It also includes hands-on examples covering **Object-Oriented Programming (OOPs)**, **DSA**, **Interview Questions**.

 ---

-## 📁 Folder Structure

-### 🐍 `Python/`
-Contains Python programs that cover:
-- Basic syntax, loops, and conditionals
-- Data structures: Lists, Tuples, Sets, Dictionaries
-- Functions, Recursion, and Lambda expressions
-- File handling and Exception handling
-- Object-Oriented Programming (Classes, Inheritance, Polymorphism)
-- Modules from Python Standard Library like `os`, `math`, `datetime`, etc.

 ### 💡 `Problem-Solving/`
-Includes logic-based and algorithmic problems implemented in Python and other languages (if added later).
+Includes logic-based and algorithmic problems implemented in Python, Java and C++.
 These focus on improving problem-solving ability and computational thinking.

 ---